Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 EX: `-plsz 2` creates a processing pool of 2

+> [!NOTE]
-> **NOTE:** Too large of a pool can have the adverse effect of slowing down the processing.
+> Too large of a pool can have the adverse effect of slowing down the processing.
 Thus, depending on your
 > machine and size of your library, it is recommended stay between 1-5 (Default: 1).

 ### Verbosity